monirahmedtanveen/sumit.log/_posts/2018-11-13-demystify-capsule-network-using-pytorch.md

 tags: computer-vision cnn review
 ---

->  A major improvement on Convolutional Neural Network.
-Capsule Network more closely mimic biological neural organization and encode better hierarchical relationships.
+>  Capsule Network is a major improvement on Convolutional Neural Network (CNN), which mimic more closely biological neural organization and encode better hierarchical relationships among features.
+Whereas, current CNN architectures have some major drawbacks while encoding these relations.

 <!--more-->